jeringeogy/starter-hugo-academic/content/publication/design-of-multi-wavelength-dielectric-metasurfaces-using-finite-element-software/index.md

 abstract: Dielectric metasurfaces have great potential in compact optical systems.
-Most researchers use Finite Difference Time Domain (FDTD) based tools, most commonly Lumerical FDTD to calculate phase information, as well as model the behaviour of light as it travels through the element.
+Most researchers use Finite Difference Time Domain (FDTD) based tools, most commonly Lumerical FDTD to calculate phase information, as well as model the behavior of light as it travels through the element.
 In this paper, we explore the use of a Finite Element Method (FEM) based tool that may be more easily available, namely COMSOL Multiphysics software.
 A step-by-step design approach is presented to help researchers wanting to use metasurfaces